10 minutes. Although most meditation practices are recommended daily, you may see benefits in as little as one session.

-We recommend listening to audio of this guided meditation in the player below; you can also listen at the Ohio State University website.
-We have included an adapted script of this meditation to help you follow it yourself, or share it with others.
-If you plan to read the script to other people, there are brackets that indicate the lengths of the pauses in the original guided meditation, to give you a sense of how much time to take for each step.
+We recommend listening to the audio of this guided meditation in the player below; you can also listen at the Ohio State University website.
+We have included a script of this meditation to help you follow it yourself, or share it with others.
+If you plan to read the script to other people, there are brackets that indicate the lengths of the pauses in the audio version, to give you a sense of how much time to take for each step.
 Try to focus on the parts of this meditation that you can relate to—it’s OK if some of it does not apply to you.

-Hello and welcome to the 10-minute guided practice to promote resilience by using imagery of heart-centered gratitude.
+Hello and welcome to the 10-minute guided practice to promote resilience by using heart-centered gratitude.

 This is Dr. Kathi Kemper at the Ohio State University’s Center for Integrative Health and Wellness.

 Gratitude practice can be used to promote a positive mood, hope, and resilience.
 As we experience positive emotions such as gratitude, loving-kindness, and compassion, our awareness broadens and our creativity and problem-solving capacities blossom, and we become more effective in whatever we choose to do.

 - To begin, find a safe, quiet place where you know you will not be disturbed.
 Please don’t listen to this recording while you are driving.